TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Import frames

 The first step is going to import the frames.
-You can press on the top left or press <kbd>Ctrl + f</kbd> and look for _“Add tomo - import tilt-series”_.
+You can press <kbd>Add</kbd> on the top left or press <kbd>Ctrl + f</kbd> to select a protocll.
+Look for
+_“Add tomo - import tilt-series”_.

 <img src="/imgs/03_image-2025-1-15_16-17-56.png" alt="Processing Workflow" style="width:70%;">